brittnylapierre/COMP4601A2/readme.md

 User Profile Datapoints: [genre-1 count, genre-1 aggregate score, genre-1 avg score, genre-1 page views, ...., genre-n count, genre-n aggregate score, genre-n avg score, genre-n page views]

-See excel file for output.
+See csv file for user profiles.
+(Also gets saved in the user objects in the user store)

 Remember to change the path to resources in the reader.